-PIER CLOSED through the summer due to severe sand erosion.
+PIER CLOSED through the end of the year due to severe sand erosion.

 Port Hueneme Historical Society Museum